Asset Management Companies for Beginners

 From an asset management perspective, these are very small accounts, and Vanguard makes this service more accessible to clients who wouldn't likely cover the minimum fee at most private asset management groups or even at regional bank trust departments.

 These clients don't have complex investing needs or enough wealth to worry about things like asset placement or strategies such as exploiting tax-equivalent yield differentials on municipal bonds and corporate bonds by putting one in a certain type of account and the other elsewhere.

 Instead, these smaller investors might simply buy $3,000 worth of a Vanguard S&P 500 index fund.
 The fund follows the rules set by the S&P 500 committee, picking up shares of individual stocks like Apple, Microsoft, General Electric, and Chevron for the fund to hold indirectly.
-There's no real flexibility, but it allows these clients to invest in an index without a large amount of capital.
+There's no real flexibility, but it allows clients in this bracket to invest in an index without a large amount of capital.

 Some firms combine service offerings for both wealthy clients and investors with more average-sized portfolios.
 For example, J.P.
 Morgan has a private client division for its high-net-worth clients, while also sponsoring mutual funds and other pooled investments for regular investors who often invest through their financial planner or retirement plan at work.